bsdero/kanekfs/README.md

 All the features may be used for the next capabilities:
 1. one single global filesystem with different root inodes, kernel and binaries, as desired.
-Useful for clusters, networking, containers, vms.
+Useful for clusters, networking, containers, virtual machines.
 2. software and data formats composed of many files, like 3d rendering software, package managers, AI models, video games.
 3. Better organization of files for professional working with different